velikoss/c3-api/README.md

 ## Overview

-The `c3-api` project is designed to handle HTTP requests and responses with a structured approach using custom classes for different HTTP components such as verbs, headers, statuses, and routes.
+The `c3-api` project is a simple C3 HTTP Server with routing.
 This project aims to provide a comprehensive and modular way to manage and manipulate HTTP communications.

 Inspired from [ArjixWasTaken/c3-simple-http](https://github.com/ArjixWasTaken/c3-simple-http)